 Also, before applying, please review the Distance Learning Model Self-Assessment to be certain you are prepared with the skill set required for this program.

 The School of Occupational Therapy receives applications for admission through an online application form.
-You do not need to complete the application in one sitting, but may access it as many times as you like prior to submission.
+You may begin the application process approximately 14 months prior to each fall's class start, around July 1.
+You do not need to complete the application in one sitting, but may access it as needed prior to submission.
 The application fee is $50.

 Among the information collected through the online application form is: